 Canadian composer and conductor Leonard Enns holds advanced degrees from Northwestern University, Chicago: a PhD in Music Theory (with a dissertation on the choral music of Harry Somers), and a Master of Music in choral conducting (supervised by the late Margaret Hillis); and undergraduate degrees from Wilfrid Laurier University, Waterloo, Ontario, and Canadian Mennonite University, Winnipeg, Manitoba.
 He has an ARCT in piano performance.

 Enns is Professor Emeritus at Conrad Grebel University College, University of Waterloo, Ontario where he taught in the Music Department and served in various administrative roles for over three and a half decades.
 He founded the Conrad Grebel Chapel Choir, directing it for over three decades (1977-2010), and producing six CDs with that ensemble; he is a past director of the UW University Choir (1977-82), the UW Chamber Choir (2011-2013), and the founding director of the national award-winning DaCapo Chamber Choir (1998- ).
 For two successive years DaCapo recorded JUNO nominated works (2009 and 2010); in 2010 the ensemble received the Outstanding Recording Award from the Association of Canadian Choral Communities (for the CD ShadowLand), and the choir has been the winner or finalist in a number of biennial competitions of Choral Canada (formerly ACCC).
-The DaCapo Chamber Choir has recorded two CDs: Still (2004) and ShadowLand (2009).
-Enns’ music is represented on all of those recordings.
+The DaCapo Chamber Choir has recorded three CDs: Still (2004), ShadowLand (2009) and NewWorks (released November 2018).
+Enns’ music is included on the first two recordings.

 Prior to his career at Conrad Grebel University College, Enns was music director at United Mennonite Educational Institute in Leamington, Ontario (1969 to 1972), and during his graduate studies at Northwestern University he was director of the NU University Choir (1975-76) and the NU Chamber Choir (1976-77).